 Did you know that the majority of small-to-medium sized business (SMB) owners are behind the technology curve when it comes to small business phone systems?
 Even though it might seem like voice communication is fading out in favor of emails, social media, and the like, it still is a crucial operational component for many businesses.
 With a properly integrated small business VoIP communications system, small-to-medium-sized businesses can increase efficiency, boost productivity, and effectively scale future growth.

-Before you start browsing through phone system specifications or reading lengthy contracts, here are some questions you should ask yourself to get the ball rolling:
+Before you start browsing through phone system specifications or reading lengthy contracts, there are a few questions you should as yourself before getting started.

 1. What system features are critical to your business’ success?